WGLab/VirTect/README.md

 ## Dependency

-First we need to install the following publicly available tools:
+First we need to install the following publicly available tools to run the VirTect:

 tophat (https://ccb.jhu.edu/software/tophat/index.shtml)